Baini Prashad

 Prashad was born at Kirtarpur to Rai Sahib Devi Das, who was an administrative officer in the government in Punjab.
 His paternal grandfather Rai Sahib Gopal Das had been a commissioner.
 Prashad studied in Lahore and graduated from the Government College in Lahore in 1913 followed by a MSc in 1914.
 He worked on a Ph.D. under J. Stephenson, a specialist on annelids and professor of Zoology and was the first person to receive a non-honorary D.Sc. degree from Punjab University in 1918.
 His research was on the calciferous glands of earthworms.
 In 1927 he also received a D.Sc. from the University of Edinburgh.
 He was appointed to the department of fisheries in Calcutta in 1918 during which time he collaborated with T. Southwell on research on the Indian shad Hilsa ilisha and its parasites.
 Prashad became the third permanent director of the ZSI and the first Indian to hold the position following the retirement of Lieutenant-Colonel Sewell in 1934.
 In 1942, while Prashad was director, Calcutta was threatened by a Japanese air attack and the specimen collections were shifted to Varanasi, but some of the fish and insect specimens were damaged due to floods during September 1943.
 Prashad worked on a wide range of taxa including substantial work on the termite fauna of India.
 Prashad became an advisor to the government of India in 1947 and was succeeded by Sundar Lal Hora as director of the Zoological Survey of India.

 Prashad also helped translate The Maathir-Ul-Umarâ, a biography of Timurid rulers from Persian to English.

 Prashad was a Stephenson Research Gold Medallist and a recipient of the Joy Gobind Law Gold Medal of the Asiatic Society of Bengal.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 1942 Birthday Honours.
 Prashad is commemorated in the scientific name of a species of Indian gecko, Hemidactylus prashadi.

+His grandson is the historian and journalist Vijay Prashad.